gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-15-detecting-ai-generated-images-what-actually-works.md

 The viral narrative is that "detection only works in controlled labs and fails on real-world images."
 The experimental evidence tells a different story:

-✅ **JPEG Q=75 doesn't destroy detection signals** (0% performance drop)
+✅ **JPEG Q=75 has minimal impact** (gradient/FFT unchanged, CNN ~4% drop, stays >90% AUC)
-✅ **Resizing has minimal impact** (CNN drops only 2%, gradient actually improves)
+✅ **Resizing degrades but remains viable** (CNN drops to ~85% AUC, gradient improves to 75%)
-✅ **Even simple features maintain 70-75% AUC** under degradation
+✅ **Hand-crafted features maintain 70-83% AUC** under all degradations
-✅ **Basic CNNs achieve 92% AUC** after social media-style processing
+✅ **CNNs achieve 85-97% AUC range** depending on scenario

 This doesn't mean detection is solved.
-Cross-generator generalization, adversarial attacks, and extreme degradations remain challenges.
+CNNs show 10-15% degradation under resize, cross-generator generalization remains challenging, and adversarial attacks could potentially fool detectors.
 But the doom-and-gloom narrative that "detection is impossible in practice" is demonstrably false.

 **The reality is nuanced:**
 - Detection works reasonably well under common conditions (web uploads, social media)